 Depart for a drive out of central Havana to the local farm” La Yoandra.”
-This environmental exchange will be conducted at the farm with the one of the arborists who maintain the over 100 indigenous fauna that are cultivated for food production as well as for ecological preservation.
-This farm is part of network of sustainable community operated farms.
+This environmental exchange will be conducted at the farm with one of the arborists who maintain over 100 indigenous fauna that are cultivated for food production as well as for ecological preservation.
+This farm is part of the network’s sustainable community-operated farms.
 The crops are also used to sustain the co-owned privately owned restaurant Il Divino.

 Drive to the Town of Guanabacoa to learn about the Afro-Cuban religion of Santeria.
 This religion melds Catholicism and native African beliefs developed by slaves to hide their true religions from their owners.
 Morning opportunity to interact with Santeria practitioners, and participate in a music and dance performance by the Santeria deities.